 The OneButton Studio (OBS) on Level A of the Regenstein Library is available for quick and easy video projects.
 The OBS is perfect for short video assignments or for practicing presentations (with or without presentation slides).

 Poll Everywhere is a student response system that replaces physical clickers in the classroom.
-Poll Everywhere can facilitate quick polls, feedback, or quizzes in the classroom to promote better engagement from students and give instance insights into student understanding for instructors.
+Poll Everywhere can facilitate quick polls, feedback, or quizzes in the classroom to promote better engagement from students and give instant insights into student understanding for instructors.
 Poll Everywhere easily integrates with Canvas, as well.

 - See the Poll Everywhere website for more information.